 ECHO provides funding to over 200 partner organisations which implement humanitarian actions on the ground.
 These include non-governmental organisations (NGOs), international organisations and United Nations agencies (UN).

-To benefit from EU humanitarian funding, an interested organisations needs become a partner.
+To benefit from EU humanitarian funding, an interested organisation needs become a partner.
 A framework partnership agreement is signed between ECHO and the humanitarian partner if the applicant complies with the selection criteria established by Article 7 of the Humanitarian Aid Regulation.
 Once they sign the partnership agreement, partners can submit project proposals in response to the published Humanitarian Implementing Plans (HIPs) approved by ECHO on a yearly basis.

 Previous and existing agreements